davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 *******************************************************************************
 ### Multi-channel segmentation:

-The subfolder "multi_label_segmentation_example" shows how to change the code for multi_label scenario.
+The subfolder "multi_label_segmentation_example" include the modified code for multi_labels scenario.
 The example segment the prostate (1 channel input) in the transition zone and peripheral zone (2 channels output).
+The gif files with some example images are shown above.

 Some note:
 - You must add an additional channel for the background.
 Example: 0 background, 1 prostate, 2 prostate tumor = 3 out channels in total.